stevommmm/conns/README.md

 to-do:

-* Proper arg parser
-* Toggle name resolution
+* move to new dns resolution funcs